nehaprasad-dev/nehaprasad-dev/README.md

 - [DigiNav - AI](https://github.com/nehaaprasaad/diginav-ai) : autonomous compliance agent for Indian startups, powered by India's Digital Public Infrastructure.
 You approve, it executes.
 - [CodeTrust](https://codtrust-ut1s.vercel.app/) : An AI-powered tool that analyzes code or pull requests and gives a clear verdict - **Safe, Risky, or Block** helping developers catch issues and ship with confidence.
 ## 🍀 Open Source Contributions

+## Open Source Contributions

+- [**Active Contributor at OpenHands**](https://github.com/OpenHands) — One of the leading open-source AI software engineering agents.
+  Contributed multiple features, bug fixes, and improvements to the core codebase.
 A curated list of my most impactful merged pull requests across AI tooling, frontend systems, and developer platforms.
 ### ⏳ Featured Pull Requests